Welcome to the website for the Diploma Program at the International School of Helsinki.

 The curriculum of the DP programme and other opportunities will assist students develop attributes of global leadership.

-School vision statement in the DP
+School vision statement and catalysts in the DP

 While the results of assessments are important for the DP student, we believe in creating an environment and a set of learning experiences that fulfils the vision statement for the International School of Helsinki: